 What it costs: Accounts vary; please read your Business Card Agreement for your specific fees.

 What it costs and why you're charged

 If we receive your payment after the payment due date, you will be charged a late fee.
-Be sure to let us know if you think you may have difficulty making your payment due for more than one month.
+Be sure to let us know if you think you may have difficulty making your minimum monthly payment by your payment due date, or the full balance if you have a business charge card for more than one month.
 If you have additional questions or would like to discuss your account further, we'd be happy to talk with you.
 Please call the toll-free number on the back of your business card anytime.

 You can help avoid these fees

-Business Alerts: Schedule a Business Alert to remind you before your business card payment due date.
+Business Alerts1: Schedule a Business Alert to remind you before your business card payment due date.